roamanalytics/roamresearch/Papers/Retrofitting/README.md

 # Retrofitting

-Code to accompany the Paper "Retrofitting Distributional Embeddings to Knowledge Graphs with Functional Relations"
+Code to accompany the paper ["Retrofitting Distributional Embeddings to Knowledge Graphs with Functional Relations"](https://arxiv.org/abs/1708.00112).

-Please cite the following paper:
+Please cite the following paper if you the code contained here:

 > @article{lengerich2017retrofitting,
   title={Retrofitting Distributional Embeddings to Knowledge Graphs with Functional Relations},